Gou-29/Yu-Lab-ee4e147/User_Doc.md

 ```shell
 echo $PATH
 ```
 In a **newly opend terminal**.
 You may see something like `/usr/sbin:/usr/bin:/sbin:/bin`.
 These are the most important path that store common commands like `ls, cd ...`.
-The logic of linux is: when you are giving some command, say, `python`, it will start from the first path and search the ideal thing.
-So, in this setting, python 2.7.17 under linux will be open.
+The logic of linux is: when you are giving some command. it will start from the first path and search the ideal thing.

+You can do a simple experiment on `python` as follow.
+Firstly, you need to enter `~/.zshrc` and remove thing betwteen  `>>> conda initialize >>>` and `<<< conda initialize <<<`.
+After that, re-login.
+Under this setting, if you type `python`, python 2.7.17 under linux will be open.
 Then, if you load `py3` module and run `echo $PATH`, you will see two additional path of `anaconda` will be load.
 In this situation, if you open python again, you will open python 3.9.12 under anaconda.
 Further, if you activate some environment, you path will be further change (and new pythons, if you specified python version, will be used).
 You can also try to deactivate environment and unload py3 to see what happened.

 In some case, we may have two packages that share same name or may cause conflict if they are running together.
 To overcome this and to make the separation of different environment as far as possible, we use `module` to manage all the softwares in this sever.